rfbergeron/bompiler/IDEAS.md

 of the recursion.
 The most obvious one I can think about right now is one where the value of an expression is a constant, which is a requirement of global variables.

+## Determining what instructions and registers to output
+My current thinking is that there should be a single function with a switch statement, `write_instruction`, which is mutually recursive with a bunch of other functions that do all the work related to writing the outputs of other functions.
+For uniformity's sake, this function should not allocate any space itself and should be provided the space that the handler function should write to, which it passes along.

+## Mapping operators to instructions
+It would be convenient to have a mapping from tokens to instructions (a map from `enum` to `const char *`, but because of the way my map data structure is written this is currently not possible, as both arguments must be pointers and you cannot take the address of an enum.

+## Resolving symbols in assembly
+Actually why not just have a character field in each symbol value that stores a string identifying the address.
+Labels are addresses, as are offset in the form `rsp + N`.
+Both can be put in square brackets to refer to the location in memory instead of the value.
+Both can be used in both the `lea` and `mov` instructions.

+The function that resolves symbols should, for now, just move the location where the symbol lives into a register using the `lea` instruction, so that either representation can have the same code emitted.

+## Handling function parameters
+To make accessing variables uniform, parameters should be immediately written to the stack at the beginning of the function.
+This sequence of operations will look similar to the way a local variable declaration appears in assembly.

+## Declarations in assembly
+Declarations